 How to Make a Histogram in Tableau

 Histograms are one of the 24 chart types in Tableau that can be created using the Show Me tool in the top right corner of the Tableau Desktop interface.
-I usually like to explain how a visualization is created manually in Tableau instead of relying on Show Me, but histograms are one of my few exceptions.
+We usually like to explain how a visualization is created manually in Tableau instead of relying on Show Me, but histograms are one of my few exceptions.
 Histograms are created in Tableau using just one measure.
 To create a histogram, pre-select the measure that you want to visualize the distribution for by clicking on it in the Measures Shelf.
 Then navigate to the Show Me options and choose “histogram”.

 Here’s how a histogram looks if you follow the steps above for the Quantity measure in the Sample – Superstore data set: